If your team uses Jira Service Management (JSM) for support or IT, you’ve probably had this thought before: "Is it time to add another Jira agent?"

 How a Jira agent manages the ticket lifecycle

-An agent’s job is to see a ticket through from the moment it’s created to the moment it’s resolved.
-It’s more than just providing an answer; it’s a whole process.
+An agent's job is to see a ticket through from the moment it’s created to the moment it’s resolved.
+It’s a complete process that ensures no request is left behind.

 -